scalafx/scalafx/README.md

 If you just want to download a recent snapshot build you can also use Travis CI build site https://travis-ci.org/scalafx/scalafx

-ScalaFX source code is using the SBT build system.
-For information on building with SBT see `README-SBT.txt`.

-The official web site for ScalaFX is http://scalafx.org.

 ## Software License